jinyoungsul/jinyoungsul.github.io/_posts/2021-06-20-HackerRank-SQL-BasicSelect18.md

+---
+title : HackerRank-BasicSelect-Higher Than 75 Marks - substr, length

+tags:
+    - sql
+categories:
+    - sql
+date: '2021-06-20'

+---

-﻿# Higher Than 75 Marks - substr, length
+# Higher Than 75 Marks - substr, length

 Query the _Name_ of any student in **STUDENTS** who scored higher than _Marks_.
 Order your output by the _last three characters_ of each name.
 If two or more students both have names ending in the same last three characters (i.e.: Bobby, Robby, etc.), secondary sort them by ascending _ID_.